I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 • This evidence does not relate to the period at issue.
 Therefore, it does not affect the decision about whether you were disabled during the period of your prior allowance.

-The Mid-America Program Service Center (MAMPSC) is handling the processing of all payment matters relating to redeterminations in the Hicks court remand cases.
-When the ALJ issues a redetermination decision, regardless of whether it is favorable or unfavorable, SRC staff will manually change the PSC DOORS code in the Case Processing Management System (CPMS) to 754 to reroute the case to MAMPSC.
-SRC staff will also notify MAMPSC via email at ^MAMPSC HWV Notification, using the subject line “OHO redetermination decision – Hicks case” and include the following message in the text of the email.
+The Mid-America Program Service Center (MAMPSC) (754) is handling the processing of all payment matters relating to redeterminations in the Hicks court remand cases.
+When the ALJ issues a redetermination decision, regardless of whether it is favorable or unfavorable, SRC staff will update the HO code under “Final Routing Information” to 754 in the Case Processing Management System (CPMS) and/or the Hearings and Appeals Case Processing System (HACPS) to reroute the case to MAMPSC.
+SRC staff will also notify MAMPSC via email at ^MAMPSC HWV Notification, using the subject line “OHO Redetermination Decision – Hicks Case” and include the following message in the text of the email.

-OHO has issued a redetermination decision for [beneficiary's or recipient's name (SSN: ###-##-####)].
-The [unfavorable/favorable] decision is [attached/in eView].
-Please take any necessary action in this case and notify any other PSC that may be affected by this action.
+An ALJ has issued a redetermination decision on a Huntington case for [individual's name (SSN: ###-##-####)].
+The [unfavorable/favorable] decision is [attached/in eView/in ENM].
+Please take any necessary action to [cease/initiate] payment in this case and notify any other PSC that may be affected by this action.
 Thank you.

 NOTE: